rexkoh425/tp/docs/UserGuide.md

 ### Listing All Available Cars: `list-available`

-Lists all available cars in the company.
+Lists all available cars in the company in this format for each car:
+Car Model | License Plate Number | Price of Rental (Per day)

 **Format:** `list-available`